Classic Salmon Burgers

 Before we get into it: Yes, I’m well aware that salmon is an expensive fish, depending on your proximity to the ocean and where the fish was caught.

-And yes, since it’s expensive, I realize some folks might not want to turn it into a burger.
+And yes, since it’s expensive, I realize some might not want to turn it into a burger.
 If that’s how you feel, that’s fine.
 I get it.
 Just don’t make this recipe, then get upset because I asked you to cut up a gorgeous piece of fish and turn it into a burger.

 But if you’re down for a Classic Salmon Burger and doing a little bit of work to make it happen?